ComposableFi/composable/docs/docs/products/chaos/picasso-treasury.md

 ## The Picasso treasury’s different revenue streams

-The Picasso treasury functions as a broad representative of the Picasso ecosystem.
-This is because the projects incubated by Composable Labs, such as Angular Finance, allocate a portion of their token supply to the Picasso treasury.
+The Picasso treasury functions as a broad representative of the Picasso ecosystem, actively generating revenue through network fees, staking, and liquidity provision.
-In addition, the treasury actively generates revenue through network fees, staking, and liquidity provision.
 The CHAOS fNFT therefore gives holders incentives to be held long term, and also provides them a means to earn revenue through the active yield the CHAOS fNFT returns.

 The Picasso protocol earns yield on its own protocol owned assets, network fees and revenue from its incubated